Jupiter Conjunct Pluto in Capricorn: Introduction

 Right now we have this big stellium in Capricorn – Mars, Jupiter, Saturn and Pluto.
 However, there’s a split taking place.
 On March 23rd, Saturn crosses over the cusp of Aquarius until July 1st, when it then returns to Capricorn for the rest of 2020.
 So, though it’s still in orb in the stellium, it’s out of sign – and will be giving us a flavour of the big move into Aquarius in 2021.

-I’ll be writing about Saturn in Aquarius soon but, for now, lets take a look at what Saturn is leaving behind – a close conjunction of Jupiter and Pluto in Capricorn that will be in effect until the end of 2020.
+I’ll be writing about Saturn in Aquarius soon (and that’s now published) but, for now, lets take a look at what Saturn is leaving behind – a close conjunction of Jupiter and Pluto in Capricorn that will be in effect until the end of 2020.
 And this month, as I mentioned earlier, we have Mars in Capricorn kicking things off.
 It’s going to be one hell of a game – but getting back to my original question, what does it mean for you personally?
 Let’s take a tour of the houses in your birth chart to find out – and note – you can apply these analyses to your solar return houses too.
 Just remember the experience will be more intense.

 Jupiter Conjunct Pluto: 1st House